Montgomery AIDS Outreach, Inc., D.B.A. Medical Advocacy & Outreach (MAO)

 Even with the exponential growth of its clinical services, MAO remains committed to its roots in prevention education.
 Through representation at health fairs, speaking engagements, school and community presentations, MAO expands awareness of health-related topics, including HIV/AIDS, Hepatitis C, and other life-threatening illnesses.
 These efforts reach more than 4,500 from all ages and walks of life.

 Expanding on the capabilities of the telemedicine technology and the potential of the region’s providers, MAO unveiled the MAO Learning Center in 2014.
 The Center, the first of its kind in a medical facility in Alabama, provides professional development for the medical community, local nonprofits and other community service organizations.
 To fully realize the Center’s potential, MAO partnered with the Southeast AIDS Education & Training Center (SE AETC) to launch Alabama AETC.
 Alabama AETC is a joint initiative of Medical Advocacy and Outreach and the Southeast AETC at Vanderbilt University’s Comprehensive Care Clinic, funded by HRSA.
-Since 2015, the MAO Distance Learning Center has engaged more than 750 professional learners.
+Since 2015, the MAO Distance Learning Center has engaged thousands of professional learners.
 The Center moved into its new home on Fisk Road in June of 2017.